chrissnell/chefstarter/README.md

 * If you manage large numbers of nodes, your SSH host keys are continually being added/changed, so you have to either pre-add them (painful) or be prepared to accept new keys manually when they come along.

 ## How
 `chefstarter` does one thing and one thing only: it launches `chef-client` when an authenticated HTTP request is made to a pre-arranged URL path.
 You run it as a daemon (preferably under something like [supervisord](http://supervisord.org/).
-You run it as a non-root user with `sudo` NOPASSWD access to execute `chef-client` (and *only* `chef-client`)
+You run it as a non-root user with `sudo` NOPASSWD access to execute `chef-client` (and *only* `chef-client`).
+See example supervisord and sudoers files in this repository.

 ## Command-line Flags
 ```